 Recent research shows that both male and female athletes need to prioritize loaded, compound exercises such as squats, deadlifts, and pull-ups while also training isolated core stability exercises such as the plank and the rotational throw with a medicine ball to improve athletic performance.

 The additional benefit of including a new and challenging workout in your routine can improve your overall progress by providing new impulses and thereby also getting additional motivation.
 When training is stuck in the doldrums, focusing on exercises for the upper body is a great way to rekindle the excitement.
+You can use a Vitruve encoder to know how you are executing each of the repetitions.

 We all need core strength for an upright posture and for everyday activities.
 For athletes who push their physical limits, the core section is a stable support corset that delivers the strength to the extremities and enables the smaller distal muscles to work precisely.
 An experienced athlete who performs the basic exercises in his training plan, the core training can be a supplement to the otherwise very one-dimensional training.